Water Softener Installation Cost

 Cost Range: £500 to £2,000

-Salt-free water softeners use a conditioning process that actually changes the structure of those hardness-causing minerals, ensuring that they cannot attach to surfaces.
+Salt-free water softeners use a conditioning process that changes the structure of the minerals that cause hard water, ensuring that they cannot attach to surfaces.

 Pros